nzingasara/AutoLoanDelinquencyPrediction/README.md

 #### Further info on randomForestClassifier.ipynb
 The png file plots will be generated in "drive/My Drive/Colab Notebooks/CSE6242Project/".
 You may need to create the CSE6242Project folder before running this.
 To change the hyperparameters used, go into randomForestClassifier.ipynb and update the lists under the comment that says "global variables"

+## Auto_Data Folder

+### How to run auto_data.py
+LoanStats3a_secure1.cvs should be saved in the same directory as auto_data.py.
+Run auto_data.py.
+Running the file will generate auto_data.csv which filter for data only pertaining to auto loans.
+This csv file is used in auto_data_cleaning.ipynb file.

+### How to run auto_data_cleaning.ipynb
+1. Run auto_data.py
+2. Run auto_data_cleaning.ipynb, jupyter notebook, in the same directory as auto_data.py